What Is The Fair Housing Act And How Does It Protect Home Buyers And Renters?

 For further assistance, you can also search for local fair housing advocacy groups that can advise how best to proceed where you live.
 These groups can provide advice whether you're just starting to look into your options or navigating the investigation process with HUD.

-If you’re a home seller or landlord and want to make sure you’re avoiding any inclination of discrimination, follow these best practices to screen applicants fairly:
+If you’re a landlord and want to make sure you’re avoiding any inclination of discrimination, follow these best practices to screen applicants fairly:

 - Have a standard, transparent application and screening process that’s the same for all tenants.